billa-bharath/Todo-/README.md

-# To-Do List ApplicationHere's a README file for your To-Do List application that you can post on GitHub:

----

 # To-Do List Application

 This is a simple To-Do List application built with HTML, CSS, and JavaScript.
 It allows users to add tasks to a list and delete tasks once they are completed.
 This project is great for practicing DOM manipulation and event handling in JavaScript.